dschuurman/pi-lights/README.md

 ## Dependencies

-This project uses Python 3 and relies heavily on the [pytradfri](https://github.com/home-assistant-libs/pytradfri) package.
-Other dependencies include astral, configparser, and flask.
+This project was developed on the [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) platform and written in Python 3.
+The code relies heavily on the [pytradfri](https://github.com/home-assistant-libs/pytradfri) package as well as astral, configparser, and flask.
-These packages can all be installed from the command line as follows:
+These dependencies can all be installed from the command line as follows:
 ```
 $ pip3 install pytradfri astral configparser flask
 ```